jadabrown822/cs382/README.md

 __6.__
 * Click and hold the name of the _HelloWorld_script in the Project pane, drag over the top of the _Main Camera_ in the scene Hierarchy pane, and release the mouse
-* A circle with a slash will appear until a GameObject to which script can be attached, and the cursor will change to a box with and arrow (the name doesn't folloe the mouse in Windows)
+* A circle with a slash will appear until a GameObject to which script can be attached, and the cursor will change to a box with and arrow (the name doesn't follow the mouse in Windows)
 * Asterisks will appear, __need to save the Scene__

+__7.__ Save the Scene by choosing _File > Save_ from the main UNity menu.
+This causes asterisk to disappear.
+Dragging the Helloworld script into Main Camera _attatches_ the script to Main Camera as a _component_.
+All objects appear in the scene Hierarchy pane, are known as _GameObjects_, and GameObjects are made up of components.

+__8.__ Click _Main Camera_ in the Hierarchy pane, _HelloWorld (Script)_ is listed as one of Main Camera;s components in the inspector pane.